superlinked/superlinked/docs/superlinked/framework/dsl/space/categorical_similarity_space.md

             Multilabel instances should be present in a single SchemaField, separated by the `category_separator` character.
         categories (list[str]): A list of all the recognized categories.
-Categories not included in this list will be treated as 'other', unless `uncategorised_as_category` is False. negative_filter (float, optional): A value used to represent unmatched categories in the encoding process.
+Categories not included in this list will be treated as 'other', unless `uncategorized_as_category` is False. negative_filter (float, optional): A value used to represent unmatched categories in the encoding process.
-            This allows for a penalising non-matching categories - in contrast to them contributing 0 to similarity, it is possible to influence the similarity score negatively.
-Defaults to 0.0. uncategorised_as_category (bool, optional): Determines whether categories not listed in `categories` should be treated as a distinct 'other' category.
+            This allows for a penalizing non-matching categories - in contrast to them contributing 0 to similarity, it is possible to influence the similarity score negatively.
+Defaults to 0.0. uncategorized_as_category (bool, optional): Determines whether categories not listed in `categories` should be treated as a distinct 'other' category.
 Defaults to True. category_separator (str | None, optional): The delimiter used to separate multiple categories within a single input field.
 Defaults to None effectively meaning the whole text is the category.